 This means you can attach another camera, creating a dual-imaging system – especially useful in meteor photography – or a lightweight scope, either to use for direct observation or as a guidescope.

-A rotating dial allows you to select from a normal sidereal (star tracking) rate, 0.5x sidereal, lunar and solar rates, the last two being useful for imaging eclipses.
+A rotating dial allows you to select from a normal sidereal (star tracker) rate, 0.5x sidereal, lunar and solar rates, the last two being useful for imaging eclipses.

 The 0.5x rate allows for wide-field exposures that have semi-sharp foreground objects (such as trees or distant mountains) while giving reasonably sharp stars as well.